What the iconic director and actor told us about the con-artistry of cold-reading "marks" (i.e., customers).

 “Please understand that I hate fortunetelling.
 It’s meddlesome, dangerous and a mockery of free will—the most important doctrine man has invented.”

 OK.
 Whatever.
-Actually science suggests such a thing was free will might not exist, but fine.
+Actually science suggests such a thing as free will might not exist, but fine.
 The point is that Orson Welles has explained in basic terms how what he calls his “tricks” were used to read and “warm up” a cold customer.

-By employing generic observations that readily impress a customer who is seeking validation of the powers of the reader, the fake fortuneteller or mentalist conditions the customer or victim to then participate in their own defrauding, but answering questions the reader asks which are intended to supply the reader with all the correct answers they’ll ever need.
+By employing generic observations that readily impress a customer who is seeking validation of the powers of the reader, the fake fortuneteller or mentalist conditions the customer or victim to then participate in their own defrauding, by answering questions the reader asks which are intended to supply the reader with all the correct answers they’ll ever need.
 Naturally, the customer is satisfied by what the cold reader has told them, because the reader is just repeating back to the customer things the customer had just said to the reader.

 However, much as with sleight-of-hand magic tricks, if a cold reader is well practiced and deft with his delivery, it can very much seem to the customer or client that something profound and magical or psychic has just occurred.